haohuynh/DRL_Collaboration_Competition/README.md

 Please see https://arxiv.org/abs/1509.02971 for the main idea of DDPG algorithm.

 The Udacity implementation of DDPG can be found at ddpg_agent.py and model.py.
-MADDPG at maddpg_agent.py is then developed on top of these files.
+Multiple DDPG Angents are then developed on top of these files.

-Please see the Tennis notebook for how the MADDPG Agent can be trained.
+Please see the Tennis notebook for how the Agents can be trained.

 Also see Report.md